OishikStudio/Oishik-Keyboard/README.md

-# HeliBoard
+# Oishik Keyboard
-HeliBoard is a privacy-conscious and customizable open-source keyboard, based on AOSP / OpenBoard.
+Oishik Keyboard is a privacy-conscious and customizable open-source keyboard with the Unijoy layout for Bengali, based on AOSP / OpenBoard.
 Does not use internet permission, and thus is 100% offline.

 ## Table of Contents